madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 | Production \- ServerKey | Used as an API key to be used for authorization *Production* environments while calling Midtrans API from the backend.
 So keep it stored confidentially |
 | Enable Snap redirect    | Change to Snap redirect mode, the default value is No.      |

->Note: *Access Key* and *Server Key* are unique for every merchant.
+?>***Note***: *Access Key* and *Server Key* are unique for every merchant.
 Always keep *Server Key* confidential.

 #### Storing Log files
-The plugins will store log file in directory `/var/log/midtrans`.
+The plugins will store log files in directory `/var/log/midtrans`.
 By default, the log files are enabled for request, notification and error log.
 Throw Exception log is disabled by default.
 ![magento_log_options](./../../asset/image/magento-log-options.png)

 #### Configuring Payment Integration
-To use Snap payment method, select any one of the following options in Midtrans Magento plugins.
+To use Snap payment method, select any one of the options given below.

 **Snap payment integration**